Rhunsilval/capstone/README.md

 		- I dropped the largest ship size category from my dataset.
 It was listed as "10,000+".
 Without a maximum ceiling on that weight range, I could not accurately determine an average cargo weight
 	- Planes:
 		- Via my research, I learened that cargo planes are almost always the same size and make as passenger planes
-		- The most common plane (Boeing 737) carries an average weight of 45,000 lbs of cargo (The Smithsonian National Air and Space Museum)
+		- The most common plane (Boeing 737) carries an average weight of 45,000 lbs of cargo
+		- per The Smithsonian National Air and Space Museum
 	- Trucks:
 		- My data concerning truck weights provided the maximum legal weight loads for shipping trucks, based on the old Class 1-8 truck classification system
 		- My data concerning truck fuel consumption was provided using the new government 3-category truck classification system